Clarifying a difficult diagnosis

 For immunosuppressed patients with nonspecific symptoms due to invasive fungal infections (IFI), diagnosis remains a challenge.
 Limitations of traditional laboratory testing often result in delayed diagnosis, which is associated with high mortality rates.

-Fungal biomarker detection, used in conjunction with conventional testing methods, can overcome traditional laboratory limitations to make a presumptive diagnosis of fungal infection prior to symptom progression.
+Fungal biomarker detection, used in conjunction with conventional testing methods, can help to make a presumptive diagnosis of fungal infection prior to symptom progression.

 • Elevated serum levels of β-D-glucan (BDG) are associated with the presence of fungal infections.